Short-range production of three bottom mesons: The short-range production in NREFT

 \section{The short-range production in NREFT}

-Fig.~\ref{fig: pointpd} shows the diagrams for the short-range production of three $B$ mesons.
-In our framework, the three-meson final states are generated through all quantum-number--allowed $ZB$ intermediate channels, produced by local point sources.
-The short-range $ZB$ production is then described by the Skorniakov–Ter-Martirosian (STM) equation, as discussed in Refs.~\cite{Braaten:2004rn,Braaten:2021iot}.
-For the four three-meson final states $B\bar{B}B^*$, $B\bar{B}^*B^*$, $B^*\bar{B}B^*$, and $B^*\bar{B}^*B^*$, the corresponding $ZB$ channels are $Z B$, $Z B^*$, $Z^\prime B$, and $Z^\prime B^*$.
-Among these, $Z B$ and $Z^\prime B^*$ reduce to independent single-channel STM equations, while $Z B^*$ and $Z^\prime B$ are coupled through a two-channel STM equation.
-The kinematic definitions for the short-range productions are presented in Fig.~\ref{fig: kinematic-3B}.
+The diagrams for the short-range production mechanisms of three-$B$-meson systems are shown in Figure~\ref{fig: pointpd}.
+The second column displays the short-range production amplitudes $\Gamma_{3B}^{abc}$ for the four three-body channels with $abc \in $ \{$B\bar{B}B^*$, $B\bar{B}^*B^*$, $B^*\bar{B}B^*$, $B^*\bar{B}^*B^*$\}.
+The third column presents the short-range production amplitudes $\Gamma_i$ for the two-body dimer--particle channels, where the index $i=1,\ldots,4$ corresponds to the \{$ZB$, $ZB^*$, $Z^\prime B$, $Z^\prime B^*$\} channels, respectively.
+In our framework, the three-meson final states are generated through all quantum-number-allowed $ZB$ intermediate channels, produced by local point sources.
+The short-range $ZB$ production is then described by the Skorniakov-Ter-Martirosian (STM) equation, as discussed in Refs.~\cite{Braaten:2004rn,Braaten:2021iot}.
+Among these channels, the $Z B$ and $Z^\prime B^*$ systems are governed by independent single-channel STM equations, whereas the $Z B^*$ and $Z^\prime B$ channels are coupled and require a two-channel STM treatment.
+The kinematic definitions relevant for the short-range production processes are summarized in Figure~\ref{fig: kinematic-3B}.